OpenCubicChunks/CubicChunks/README.md

 ```
 ./gradlew genIntellijRuns
 ```
-To be able to run the mod from within IDE.
-Then edit the generated run configurations and set `use classpath of module` to `CubicChunkc_main`
-Then refresh gradle project in IDEA.
+to be able to run the mod from within IDE.
+Then edit the generated run configurations and set `use classpath of module` to `CubicChunkc_main` then refresh gradle project in IDEA.

-For development in IntelliJ IDEA the [MinecraftDev plugin](https://plugins.jetbrains.com/idea/plugin/8327-minecraft-development) is recommended.
+For development in IntelliJ IDEA, the [MinecraftDev plugin](https://plugins.jetbrains.com/idea/plugin/8327-minecraft-development) is recommended.

 #### Other IDEs: